bida25-416/lace-legends/README.md

 # lace-legends
-This is a shoe website deployment example
+This is a shoe website showcasing amazing shoes at our store